Click on the "more information" icons within the guide for more information about each section.

 Box 6, Total gross earnings before deductions

-Add boxes 1 to 5 and enter the total here.
-Amounts under volunteer forces (box 4) and optional insurance (box 5) are fully insurable and not subject to deduction.
+Add boxes 1 to 5 and enter the total in box 6.
+Amounts under volunteer forces (box 4) and optional insurance (box 5) are fully insurable and aren't subject to deduction.

 Additional information for construction businesses